 A special needs trust is a Trust that is established for a person who is receiving government benefits.
 The special needs trust will provide a source of funds for an individual without disqualifying him or her from government benefits.

-If a person is receiving government benefits then, an inheritance, a gift or even the receipt of a sum of money for damages in a personal injury lawsuit, could reduce or eliminate the person's eligibility for such benefits.
+If a person is receiving government benefits then, an inheritance, a gift, or even the receipt of a sum of money for damages in a personal injury lawsuit, could reduce or eliminate the person's eligibility for such benefits.
 With a Special Needs Trust, a beneficiary (recipient) can obtain certain luxury items and other benefits without affecting his or her eligibility for any government benefits.
-Please keep in mind you must consult a qualified estate planning attorney who is well versed on the various government benefits to make sure this Special Needs Trust is set up properly so that you do not unintentionally create an ineligibility for the person receiving the government benefit.
+Please keep in mind you must consult a qualified estate planning attorney who is well versed in the various government benefits to make sure this Special Needs Trust is set up properly so that you do not unintentionally create ineligibility for the person receiving the government benefit.